Last Modified: 22 Jun 2013

 Days 9-10 Kalaw

-Heading along the 'great road of China' (the new super highway built by the Chinese), we make our way into the mountains of Shan state which offer stunning scenery and some fine opportunities for photo stops.
+Heading along part of the 'great road of China' (the new super highway built by the Chinese), we make our way into the mountains of Shan state which offer stunning scenery and some fine opportunities for photo stops.

 As a former British hill station Kalaw make a welcome retreat from the heat of the lower lying areas.
 While the surrounding hills are the home to various ethnic minority groups, including the Palaung, Danu and Pa-O.